Go Back Up

 • Occasional tickets for entertainment events

-• Holiday gifts (except gift cards, which are always taxable)
+• Holiday gifts with a value of less than $100 (except gift cards, which are always taxable)

-• Occasional meal allowance or transportation money for working overtime
+• The occasional meal allowance or transportation money for working overtime

-• Group-term life insurance for employee spouse or dependent with a face value no more than $2,000
+• Group-term life insurance coverage for an employee’s spouse or dependent with a face value of no more than $2,000

-Except for excluded benefits, like those listed above, fringe benefits are subject to employment taxes, so you must report them on each employee’s W-2 form at the end of the year.
-To do this, you must accurately track the value of each employee’s imputed income throughout the year, the same as regular wages.
+Except for excluded benefits, fringe benefits are subject to employment taxes.
+So, you must report them on each employee’s W-2 form at the end of the year.
+To do this, accurately track the value of each employee’s imputed income throughout the year, the same as regular wages.

-While this may be simple for some benefits with assigned values, such as group-term life insurance and educational assistance, other fringe benefits, like personal use of a company car, may require you to determine the fair market value.
+To correctly report taxable benefits, you must determine the value of each benefit.
+For some perks with assigned values, such as group-term life insurance and educational benefits, this may be simple.
+But other taxable fringe benefits, like personal use of a company car, may require you to determine the fair market value.

-You can report imputed income on Form W-2 for each applicable employee in Box 12 using Code C. Also, you should include the amount for imputed income in Boxes 1, 3, and 5.
+You can report imputed income on Form W-2 for each applicable employee in Box 12 using Code C. You should also include the amount for imputed income in Boxes 1, 3, and 5.

-You can report your imputed income value at any frequency as long as it’s not less than annually.
+You can record imputed earnings at any frequency as long as it’s not less than annually.

 Period reporting options include: